shawnfeng0/ufsm/README.md

 - Do not cache `ContextPtr<T>()` across transitions or after `Terminate()`.

 This design avoids reference-counting overhead and makes state lifetime explicit and deterministic.

+## Limitations

+- Events are identified by a per-binary internal type tag (RTTI-free).
+Cross-DSO/plugin event dispatch is not supported.